Get

 What If the Dog I Adopt From a Shelter Doesn’t Adjust Well to My Home?

 Unfortunately, although owners may try their best, some dogs may not feel comfortable in their new homes for one reason or another.
 It’s important to give any dog time to adjust to their new life, but you should reach out to the shelter for assistance if you encounter persistent problems.
-Many will offer training resources that can help, and your vet or an animal behaviorist might also have advice.
+Many will offer training resources that can help, and a vet or an animal behaviorist might also have advice.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Adopting a dog from an animal shelter is one of the best choices that you can make, and by visiting different shelters to meet all the available animals, you will likely find one or two that you have an instant connection with.
 Try to spend time with them to see if the connection is solid.
 Learn about their history, and consider their exercise needs before you make a final choice, and we’re confident that you will be more than happy with your new pet.